Spend Analysis 101:

-By leveraging manual spend analysis processes, like Excel and Access-based tools, organizations fail to execute on the repeatable process that spend analysis automation enables.
-Manual processes for this function also lack timeliness and speed of data updates and refreshes, as well as present the risk of limited reporting and analysis capabilities.
+Spend analysis processes run on Excel and Access-based tools don’t benefit from the repeatable process that spend analysis automation enables.
+Manual processes lack timeliness and speed of data updates and refreshes, as well as present the risk of limited reporting and analysis capabilities.

 Pros and Cons of using Excel in Spend Analysis

 They become exponentially difficult to manage when multiple compliance sets and multiple locations are involved.

-|It is easy to create data collection tools and simple to create charts||They are not designed to record an audit trail of accountability and struggle to assign owners to processes|
+Spreadsheets are not designed to record an audit trail of accountability and struggle to assign owners to processes.

-They do not deliver automated workflow driven processes and require manual intervention to deliver reports that are more prone to error|
+They do not deliver automated workflow-driven processes and require manual intervention to deliver reports that are more prone to error.

-This is not a secure process due to people using email to send to others for updates and creating different versions of the spreadsheet|
+This is not a secure process due to people using email to send updates and creating different versions of the spreadsheet.

 Spend Analysis with BI Tools